The Gap Isn’t The Problem – The Lack Of Function Is. Why Closing a Diastasis Recti May Not Be The Answer

 Lee goes on to ask ‘When is surgery necessary?’ and suggests that rather than a defined ‘how wide is too wide’ distance, it is when the fascial system remains unable to generate tension, despite optimal deep muscle activation, then this may be the case.
 Where the trunk cannot provide stability in joint movement or loading (for example when standing on one leg, or carrying out functional tasks such as lifting or squatting) – then a qualified physical therapist will be able to determine where surgery may be beneficial to restore midline tension.
 It’s important to note though, that surgery won’t teach the muscles to work right – total core training along with alignment work will very much be necessary post-surgery to achieve true core stability and strength.

-Lee concludes that individual, professional assessment to locate the ‘primary driver’, or original site of instability or non-optimal function in the body, is necessary for truly personalised diagnosis and the most effective treatment and prescription.
-For more information on consulting a specialist Pelvic Physical Therapist or Women’s Health Physiotherapist, go here.
+Lee concludes that individual, professional assessment to locate the ‘primary driver’, or the original site of instability or non-optimal function in the body, is necessary for truly personalised diagnosis and the most effective treatment and prescription.

 And I will never tire of telling you… that it’s NOT ALL ABOUT THE GAP.
 Diastasis has become this kind of scapegoat, the Stooge, the fall-guy for all ‘mummy tummy’ woes.
 “Fix that gap, your tummy will be flat”, we’re told.
 “Nothing works right or looks right… because you have diastasis recti“.
 No.